 The core of the projections of the future sea level contribution from Antarctic basal ice shelf melting are simulations with 16 ice sheet models.
 The models were forced with a constant additional basal ice shelf melting of 8m/yr.
 The forcing was applied homogeneously in each of the five oceanic sectors separately (Figure 2).
-The regions were chosen to avoid ice dynamic interference between the regions on the time scale of this century.
-In order to check this Additional additional simulation with all regions forced simultaneously, as was were carried out by some of the modelling groups (all data is provided as a supplement to this manuscript).-.
+The regions were chosen to avoid ice 10 dynamic interference between the regions on the time scale of this century.
+In order to check this additional simulation with all regions forced simultaneously were carried out by some of the modelling groups (all data is provided as a supplement to this manuscript).
 These simulations showed that, any possible non-linear interactions between the flow of the different basins which do exist on longer time scales (Martin et al., 2019) are negligible on the time scale of 200 years used here and will not be considered any further in this study.
 For comparison additional simulations with 4m/yr and 16m/yr were carried out.
+This

-This will beis discussed below.
+- 15 is discussed below.
 A number of modelling groups carried out further simulations with 1, 2 and 32m/yr of basal melt rates.
-Although these simulations are highly interesting, a full discussion of their results These simulations even though highly interesting areis beyond the scope of this publication.
+Although these simulations are highly interesting, a full discussion of their results is beyond the scope of this publication.
 The results of the 32m/yr simulations are provided in supplementary figures S1-S4.
-Here we aim at providing an estimate of the future sea level contribution from Antarctic ice discharge and the uncertainty that is associated with the uncertainty in the external forcing.
-One of the strongest assumption of the projections computed here is that of a linear response of the ice sheet dynamics to external forcing.
-That however might sound worse than it is.
-Please note that a linear response does This however does not mean that it is not assumed that the ice discharge is increasing linearly with time.
-It merely assumes that increasing the magnitude of the forcing by a specific factor will increase the magnitude of the response of the ice sheet by the same factor.
+Here we aim at providing an estimate of the future sea level contribution from Antarctic ice discharge and the uncertainty that is associated with the external forcing.
+One of the strongest assumption of the projections computed here is that of a linear response of the ice sheet dynamics to - external forcing.
+This however does not mean that it is assumed that the ice discharge is increasing linearly with time.
+It 20 merely assumes that increasing the magnitude of the forcing by a specific factor will increase the magnitude of the response of the ice sheet by the same factor.
 The temporal evolution of the ice sheet is given by a temporarily varying response function.
 The response function, R(t), is defined as the response of the system to a delta-peak forcing.
-It could be estimated by measuring the response of the ice sheet to a one year basal melt forcing of 1m/yr which would correspond to a unit forcing for a short period of time.
-Once the response function is known the assumption is that the response to any given forcing, m(t), can be obtained by linear superposition which in a time-continuous situation translates into a convolution of the response function with the forcing:
+It could be estimated by measuring the response of the ice sheet to a one year basal melt forcing of 1m/yr which would correspond to a unit - forcing for a short period of time.
+Once the response function is known the assumption is that the response to any given 25 forcing, m(t), can be obtained by linear superposition which in a time-continuous situation translates into a convolution of the response function with the forcing:

-$$S(t) = \int_0^t d\tau \, m(\tau) \cdot R(t - \tau) \tag{31}$$ where S(t) is the sea-level contribution from ice discharge and, t, is time starting from a period prior to the beginning of a significant forcing.
-From equation (34) it is clear that the response function can also be obtained from a Heavyside forcing where basal melt is switch on to a constant value, $\mu$ , at a specific time and then kept constant as it was done here.
-In that case the observed response $A{\mu}(t)$ is simply the time integral of the response function and The response functions for each of the ice-sheet models using the fixed Heavyside-forcing $\mu = 8m/yr$ and then taking the via time derivative of the response $A{8m/yr}(t)$ and dividingsion by $\mu 8m/yr$ , the response function is obtained.
-Due to the relatively strong inertia of ice sheet models this approach generally yields more robust results compared to a delta-peak approach which is why we have followed this path here.
-Another option which is often used in solid state physics to obtain the response functions (for example their oscillatory excitations) is by forcing the system with a white noise.
-Fourier-transformation of equation (31) will then transform the convolution into a simple product and the white noise becomes a constant in Fourier space.
-The Fourier transform of the response divided by this constant is then simply the Fourier transform of the response function.
-This approach, however, is not helpful to obtain a short term response to a slow moving system such as an ice sheet.
+$$S(t) = \int_0^t d\tau \, m(\tau) \cdot R(t-\tau) \tag{3}$$

+where S(t) is the sea-level contribution from ice discharge and, t, is time starting from a period prior to the beginning of a significant forcing.
+From equation (3) it is clear that the response function can also be obtained from a Heavyside forcing where basal melt is switch on to a constant value, μ , at a specific time and then kept constant as it was done here.
+In that case the observed response, $A{\mu}(t)$, is simply the time integral of the response function

+35

-$$A{\mu}(t) = \mu \cdot \int_0^t d\tau \, R(\tau) \tag{42}$$
+$$A{\mu}(t) = \mu \cdot \int{0}^{t} d\tau R(\tau)$$

+(4)